2late2nate/2late2nate.github.io/index.markdown

 This website is a **Work-In-Progress**, so bear with me if some pages are unavailable.

-<h2>Blog</h2>

-Click on the title of a blogpost in order to view it.

 <ul class="posts">
 {% for post in site.posts %}
     <li>